Math Concepts Explained

-Let's look at the first triangle, and this will hopefully become clear.
+Let's look at the first of the special angle triangles, and this will hopefully become clear.
 Take a right angle triangle with two 45 degree angles, and with sides of 1 unit length.
 By the Theorem of Pythagoras, the hypotenuse of this triangle is of length √2.
 This is what this triangle looks like:

 So then, from these values and SOHCAHTOA, you can obtain the trig values for this special angle of 45 degrees.
 You can see that: